Seeking information on wild plants, we went to the public library. We borrowed a book on the topic with an unexpected magic recipe.

 The smoke in the video suggested an interrelation between the fire and the idea of crafting a magic potion in a cauldron.

-Days later, our outdoor area was burned by flames, apparently due to a slash-and-burn farming practice.
+Days later, our outdoor area was burned by flames, apparently due to a farming practice.
 People believe that burning old vegetation helps new plants grow faster, while others think it is ineffective.

 This debate led me to reflect on how instability and care interact in our environment.